Worship is central to St. Mark, and we hope you’ll join us this weekend for one of our five opportunities to worship:

 Sunday at 10:00am

 Each week our contemporary band leads worship, including modern songs and old favorites.
 People dress more casually for this service.
 Communion is offered every week at this service.
-During the school year, Kids Club (St. Mark’s program for preschool-5th grade) takes place during this service.
+During the school year, St. Mark Kids (St. Mark’s program for preschool-5th grade) takes place during this service.

 Frequently Asked Questions